microsoft/xcodeproj/README.md

     print(target.name)

 # Print from the root level, 2 levels deep (.project is a property on the root
-# project as in the future more surfaces, such as schemes, will be exposed)
+# project as other properties such as .schemes are also available)
 for item1 in project.project.main_group.children:
     print(item1)
     if not isinstance(item1, xcodeproj.PBXGroup):